All Products

 Note

-• Data masking methods include UDF (User-Defined Function) masking, which leverages a security UDF installation package to protect data.
-This approach offers flexible data masking techniques but requires installation within the relevant project.
-Conversely, DB (Database) masking utilizes the compute engine's built-in functions for protection, enabling immediate use without installation, though it may not support certain data masking algorithms.
+• UDF (User-Defined Function) masking uses a security UDF installation package.
+It supports flexible masking techniques but requires installation within the relevant project.
+DB (Database) masking uses the compute engine's built-in functions and works immediately without installation, but may not support all masking algorithms.